Abandoned shopping carts have plagued digital marketers since the beginning of time — or at least since the beginning of eCommerce.

-Not to mention, it appears consumers are adding items to their carts, and abandoning them, more than ever.
-And while abandoned cart automations can have helped brands recover millions of dollars in lost sales, there are plenty of ways to improve the conversion rate of each email.
+Not to mention, it appears that consumers are adding items to their carts and abandoning them now more than ever.
+While abandoned cart automation has helped brands recover millions of dollars in lost sales, there are plenty of ways to improve the conversion rate of each email.

 That’s where email segmentation comes into play.
-Why send a single, uniform abandoned cart email to all of your shoppers when you could hyper-target your messaging based on who they are and what you know about them?
+Why send a single abandoned cart email to all of your shoppers when you could hyper-target your messaging based on who they are and what you know about them?

-Keep reading to discover five ways to consider segmenting your abandoned cart emails and start reaching your shoppers with more personalized, targeted messaging.
+Keep reading to discover five ways to segment your abandoned cart emails and start reaching your shoppers with more personalized, targeted messaging.

 1 | Repeat vs. first-time purchasers

 If a shopper has previously made a purchase from your website, they’re probably familiar with your products and know what to expect from your brand.
 Even better, they’re coming back for more.

 On the other hand, new shoppers who haven’t yet made a purchase from your brand are different.
 They might not be as familiar with your company, your mission, and the different products you sell.
 This also means they may take more convincing to convert.

 One popular way to convert first-time customers is by offering them a discount, a coupon code, or another promotion to welcome them into your community.
 This often provides the push many shoppers need to buy.

 But many marketers don’t want to offer the same welcome discount to returning customers, especially if they’ve already used it before.
 If this sounds like you, segmenting your abandoned cart email by repeat vs. first-time purchasers will allow you to only extend this offer to qualifying shoppers.

 Additionally, consider altering the content you include in your abandoned cart emails based on whether a customer is a repeat or first-time customer.